hknd23/idcempy/docs/idcempy_tutorial.rst

    print(fittedziopc.responsefull)

-The following line of code allows you to compute changes in predicted probabilities when the value of a variable changes.
+The following line of code computes changes in predicted probabilities when the value of a variable changes.
-This allows you to illustrate how the changes in the split-probit covariates affect the probablilities of being in one population versus another.

 .. testcode::

    # Define model from which effects will be estimated and number of simulations

-   miopcxeno = idcempy.split_effects(miopc_EU, 1, nsims = 10000)
+   miopcxeno = zmiopc.split_effects(miopc_EU, 1, nsims = 10000)

 A box plot can illustrate the change in predicted probabilities.